element-hq/element-web/README.md

 We have put some coarse mitigations into place to try to protect against this situation, but it's still not good practice to do it in the first place.
 See https://github.com/vector-im/riot-web/issues/1977 for more details.

-The same applies for end-to-end encrypted content, but since this is decrypted on the client, Riot needs a way to supply the decrypted content from a separate origin to the one Riot is hosted on.
-This currently done with a 'cross origin renderer' which is a small piece of javascript hosted on a different domain.
-To avoid all Riot installs needing one of these to be set up, riot.im hosts one on usercontent.riot.im which is used by default. https://github.com/vector-im/riot-web/issues/6173 tracks progress on replacing this with something better.

 Building From Source
 ====================